Dynamics at the Boundary of Game Theory and Distributed Computing: Applications: Games, Circuits, Social Networks, and Routing

+We present implications of our impossibility result, Theorem~\ref{thm:main}, for several well-studied environments: game dynamics, circuit design, social networks, and Internet protocols.
+For most of these applications, the reaction functions are historyless.
+Recalling Definition~\ref{def:stationary}, this means that they react only to the current state of the system.

-\section{Asynchronous Game Dynamics}
+\subsection{Asynchronous Game Dynamics}

 Traditionally, work in game theory on game dynamics (e.g., best-response dynamics) relies on the explicit or implicit premise that players' behavior is somehow synchronized (in some contexts play is sequential, while in others it is simultaneous).
-In Sec.~\ref{sec:uncoupled}, we discuss simultaneous play when information about the game is distributed.
 Here, we consider the realistic scenario that there is no computational center than can synchronize players' selection of strategies.
 We describe these dynamics in the setting of this work and exhibit an impossibility result for best-response, and more general, dynamics.